leonkarn/Lyst_task/README.md

 ~~~

 I have also included a main.py file to run the methods.
-If you have set up python.
+If you have set up Python.
 You can try this by running  :
 ~~~
 python main.py
 ~~~